 With the exponential boom of those flocking to obtain the latest smartphone, experts say it’s only a matter of time before cybercriminals flock there as well.
-And they say the sophistication of the mobile phone security threats
+And they say the sophistication of the mobile phone security threats being launched that took decades for malware authors to achieve on the desktop is now appearing to take mere months on the mobile platform.

 There are likely other bigger risks in your enterprise … but I think enterprises should be wary of smartphones.